ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.1.1 - New Cache Model

+- FEATURE: New cache model.
+The module caches entity info to disk, not functions.
+- FEATURE: SPEED!
+Module load time has improved a LOT!
+Not all entities change all the time.
+Entities that does not have any picklist parameters are pre-built and included in the module to speed up module load time.
+- FEATURE: You can use -IsNull and wildcards with UserDefinedFields (Finally!)
+- FEATURE: Is is now a single module.
+You pass your credentials directly to Import-Module to load everything in one go.
+Old behavior with Connect-AutotaskWebAPI is supported for backwards compatibility using aliases.
+- FEATURE: The module now uses built-in prefix support in Import-Module.
+Import the module multiple times using different credentials and prefixes for complex, cross-tenant work (requires using -Force with Import-Module).
+- Changed version number scheme to follow API version number.
+- Minor bugfixes.

 ## Version 0.2.2.5

 - BUGFIX: Parameter ID was typed as Integer when the correct type is Int64.
 Fixed.
 Thank you, Harry P.!